quilime/organelle-monome/README.md

 ## Setup

 Attach your Organelle to a 1920 x 1080 monitor via HDMI, and plug in a mouse, keyboard, and wifi adapater via an external USB hub.

-Power up the Organelle by plugging it in.
+Copy the `install.sh` script in this repo onto the Organelle's USB in a folder called "monome".
+The folder structure should look like this:

+- /USBDRIVE/
+  - monome/
+    - install.sh
+  - Patches/

+Insert the USB into the Orgnalle, and turn it on.
 When the Organelle boots up, you will be welcomed with an Arch Linux terminal that looks like this.

     [root@organelle ~]]# _

 ## Installation

-Enable read/write permissions.
-Type the following, and pressing [enter]:

-    ~/scripts/remount-rw.sh

 Setup WIFI.
 Follow the instructions here: http://forum.critterandguitari.com/t/using-a-wifi-adapter/158/9